Rettig Report

-The Rettig Report, officially The National Commission for Truth and Reconciliation Report (Comisión Nacional de Verdad y Reconciliación), is a 1991 report by a commission designated by Chilean President Patricio Aylwin (from the Concertación) detailing human rights abuses resulting in deaths or disappearances that occurred in Chile during the military dictatorship under General Augusto Pinochet, which ran from 1973 to 1990.
+The Rettig Report, officially the Report of the National Commission for Truth and Reconciliation (Informe de la Comisión Nacional de Verdad y Reconciliación), is a 1991 report by a commission designated by Chilean President Patricio Aylwin (from the Concertación) detailing human rights abuses resulting in deaths or disappearances that occurred in Chile during the military dictatorship under General Augusto Pinochet, which ran from 1973 to 1990.
 The report found that over 2,000 people had been killed for political reasons, and dozens of military personnel have been convicted of human rights abuses.
 In addition, many reforms have been made based on the recommendations of the report including an official reparations department.

 Background

 The National Commission for Truth and Reconciliation, the eight-member committee that later wrote the Rettig Report, was set up shortly after Patricio Aylwin, Chile's first democratically elected president since Salvador Allende, took office following the 1989 election.
 In addition to the eight members, the committee was chaired by Raúl Rettig, a former Chilean senator and ambassador to Brazil under Allende.

 The eight-members of the commission were Jaime Castillo Velasco, José Luis Cea Egaña, Mónica Jiménez, Laura Novoa Vásquez, José Zalaquett Daher, Ricardo Martin Díaz, and Gonzalo Vial Correa (minister of Education 1978-79).

 The commission was given large amounts of resources and access to official documents to ensure thoroughness, and the report was finalized in February 1991.
 One criticism of the report is that it only focused on politically motivated murders and disappearances that occurred while Pinochet was dictator, and did not include other human rights violations.
 This issue was addressed in a second report commissioned in 2003 known as the Valech Report.